 The testing does that by assessing what particular variations you have in a small number of genes known to influence response to the medications often used to treat ADHD.
 These are the genes:

-The Harmonyx Test for ADHD covers the following medications —brand name(s) following the generic name:
+The Harmonyx Test for ADHD (now unavailable) and others covers the following medications —brand name(s) following the generic name:

 1. amphetamine salts: Adderall